Kensiang/Restaurant-Reservation-System-PHP-Mysql/README.md

 - Customer can choose to browse and make the table reservation without Log In.
 - Customer can choose to register and log in for a better browsing experience.
 Customer can only view/edit/cancel their booking after they log in.
+- Customer can using the filtering function to find out the most suitable restaurant for them.
+- Admin can manage Restaurant list, manage Restaurant reservation  and manage Customer message list. (admin default username:**admin**, password: **admin**
 ---